puppylinux-woof-CE/puppylinux-woof-CE.github.io/arch.md

 _ia64_ is a completely different instruction set for Intel Itanium processors which Puppy _does not_ support.

+### arm

+**arm** processors are likely to be found in embedded systems such as routers, TVs, appliances and mobile phones.

+There are many different arm architectures and not all are compatible; armel, armhf, armv6l, armv7l, even 64 bit aarch64 or arm64.

+Puppy now has beta support for armhf on the [Raspberry Pi](https://www.raspberrypi.org) family of computers, from pi zero and the original pi 1 to the latest pi 4.
+See [the Puppy Forum](http://murga-linux.com/puppy/viewtopic.php?t=116841) for more details.

 ### BIOS and UEFI

 BIOS (Basic Input/Output System) based computers have been around for a long